Course - Biobanking - MOL3009

 Learning methods and activities

 Lectures, seminar, group exercises, laboratory exercise, excursion, term paper.
 The language of teaching and examination is English.
-If few students sign up, the course may be cancelled.
+If less than 5 students students sign up, the course will be cancelled.

 Compulsory assignments